 In the mid-1980’s I tied several additional streamer patterns of hers; the Green Beauty, Shang’s Special, Greyhound, and Don’s Delight, and included them in a slide program I first presented in 1987 on classic Maine streamers.

-Then last summer I began tying Carrie Stevens streamer patterns again.
+Then in early summer of 2011 I began tying Carrie Stevens streamer patterns again, but much more in earnest than previously.
 I tied them in traditional eastern style as I had always done, adding about fifty additional patterns to the list of her patterns I dressed.
-Then a few months ago I had an enlightening experience.
+Then a few months ago I had a very enlightening experience.
 While at the American Museum of Fly Fishing in Manchester, Vermont, I happened to see the enlarged display featuring the notes and drawings made by Austin Hogan, of Carrie Stevens unique tying methods, Austin was a friend of Carrie Stevens – her Austie’s Special pattern is named after him – and he was also the first curator of said Museum.
-When I saw them, I thought, “cool!” and took photos of them.
+When I saw them, I thought, “Cool!” and took photos of them.

 Not until a couple months later, at home, did I finally download these photos and begin to read the text of the notes and study the drawings.
-Long story short, Carrie’s tying style was not in typical ‘eastern fashion” as other streamers were tied.
+Long story short, Carrie’s tying style was not in typical ‘eastern fashion’ as other streamers were tied.
 She learned to tie flies on her own, never having taking lessons.
+She applied what she learned as a milliner – selecting, arranging, cementing and gluing feathers together.
+She also without doubt, incorporated bait fish design, learned from her husband and guide, Wallace Stevens, into her streamer patterns.
 Her methods of material placement which I had actually seen but not really paid attention to in Streamer Fly Tying and Fishing, 1950, 1966, 1995, by Joseph D. Bates, are nothing short of ingenius.

 Reading Hogan’s notes and studying the methods, I realized that I was tying the Stevens patterns like most other tiers had been, adding the materials to the hook, following the recipe, but not in the particular fashion that she pioneered.
 I’ve recently had a couple long phone conversations with Michael Martinek, Jr. of Stoneham, Massachusetts.
 When he was young, Mike was taken under the wing of Austin Hogan and through that relationship, was exposed to a unique opportunity to learn how Carrie Stevens tied her flies.
 Mike told me that one evening in the late 1960’s, with Austin, in his apartment, he and Mike deconstructed three of Carrie’s patterns; a Gray Ghost, a Big Ben, and I believe, a Blue Devil.